eusoubrasileiro/stocks/Progress.md

 Unfortunately circular buffer is needed now.
         - [x] Created `CCBuffer` and `CCStructBuffer` using circular buffer fixed size.
         - [x] Solved new version `CCBufferMqlTicks` using circular buffer change place from 98% time used to 0.25% on profiling
-    - [ ] To speed-up code better replace all buffers for the circular version (note: with fixed size defined different from mql5 array size).
+    - [x] To speed-up code better replace all buffers for the circular version (note: with fixed size defined different from mql5 array size).
 `ArrayCopy` of `CBuffer` is taking 95.24% on profiling.
+        - Circular Buffers everywhere.
+As much fast as possible.
+Using C code for timestamp to week day.
+Better than this only a C++ dll with parallel call.